Princeton-Competitive-Programming/princeton-competitive-programming/pages/intro.md

 | $n \leq 10^{18}$ | $\Theta(\log^2 n)$, $\Theta(\log n)$, $\Theta(1)$ |

 You can use these estimates to decide if an algorithm will meet the time requirements.
-For example, for out previous solution of
+For example, our previous solution of
 $\Theta(n^2)$, since $n$ is up to $10^6$, it was bound to time out.

 You don't have to memorize this guide right away, but you'll gradually